-It is recommended to wear gloves to perform this procedure.
+1. It is recommended to wear gloves to perform this procedure.
 Remove the plates closing up the 8" dia. holes on top of the fireplace.
 Then, cut and remove the insulation in order to obtain two 8" dia. openings.
 Then, remove the plates closing up the 8" dia. holes inside the fireplace.

-Secure the 6 steel brackets (B) with 6 screws provided (C) on top of the fireplace (3 for each ducting).
-Insert the ducting (A) (not provided) into each opening and secure it in place using the steel brackets (B) installed previously with 6 other self-tapping screws provided (C).
+Secure the 2 anchor plates (C) with 8 screws provided (B) on top of the fireplace (4 for each anchor plate).
+Insert the telescoping section (A) into each anchor plate and secure it with 6 other self-tapping screws provided (B).